Selling a home?

 Selling your home involves much more than just placing a “For Sale” sign in your yard and going to the closing.
-As a REALTOR®, we are here to help you prepare your home for sale, market your home, and guide you through the sale process to ensure you sell your home within your time frame and get the best price possible.
+As a REALTOR®, I am here to help you prepare your home for sale, market your home, and guide you through the sale process to ensure you sell your home within your time frame and get the best price possible.

-As your REALTOR®, we will determine the correct price range for your home, point out things you should do to make your home more appealing to buyers, and devise the most effective plan of action.
-Here are some of the steps we will take to sell your home:
+As your REALTOR®, I will determine the correct price range for your home, point out things you should do to make your home more appealing to buyers, and devise the most effective plan of action.
+Here are some of the steps I will take to sell your home:

 - Perform a comparative market analysis

 - Make staging suggestions

 - Keep communication open